-This eastern shore of North Carolina and Virgina is traveler's dream full of historic treasures and natural beauty.
-Located in the southeastern region of the United States of America, it has humid subtropical climate, influenced by the Atlantic Ocean.
+This eastern shore of North Carolina and Virgina is a traveler's dream full of historic treasures and natural beauty.
+Located in the southeastern region of the United States of America, it has a humid subtropical climate, influenced by the Atlantic Ocean.

 Outer Banks strip covers numerous beaches and islands: Bodie Island northern beaches or Carova, Corolla, Duck, Southern Shores, Kitty Hawk, Kill Devil Hills, and Nags Head; Ronaoke Island beaches Manteo and Wanchese; Hatteras Island beaches Rodanthe, Waves, Salvo, Avon, Buxton, Frisco, and Hatteras; and Ocracoke Island beach.
 Most have wildlife or historic landmarks worth visiting.

-The Outer Banks Scenic Byway spans 131 Miles and takes about 6 Hours to drive.
+The Outer Banks Scenic Byway spans 131 miles and takes about 6 hours to drive.
 North Carolina Highway 12 (NC 12) is a state highway that traverses the northeastern coastline of North Carolina, linking the peninsulas and islands of the northern Outer Banks.
-It's length is 148 miles, and it overlaps with the OBX Scenic Byway.
+Its length is 148 miles, and it overlaps with the OBX Scenic Byway.

 Parks and Refuges